List of Curb Your Enthusiasm guest stars: Season 4 (2004)

 In season four, Mel Brooks casts Larry as the lead in his hit musical The Producers.
 Many episodes revolve around preparing for the opening night of the show, with the hour-long season finale taking place at the musical's premiere.
 Larry is first cast alongside Ben Stiller, who is later replaced by David Schwimmer.
-Both Stiller's wife, Christine Taylor, and Mel Brook's wife, Anne Bancroft guest star during the season, the latter in one of her latest appearances before her death.
+Both Stiller's wife, Christine Taylor, and Mel Brooks' wife, Anne Bancroft guest star during the season, the latter in one of her latest appearances before her death.
 Professional basketball player Muggsy Bogues appears in the episode "The Surrogate".
 Several cast and crew members of the real life Producers production also appear, including the musical's orchestra and ensemble.